Climb Bio (CLYM)

 Susan Altschuller, PhD, MBA Chief Financial Officer

-Susan Altschuller was appointed Chief Financial Officer of Climb Bio, effective October 1, 2025, bringing over two decades of strategic and financial leadership experience in biopharmaceuticals.
-She previously served as Chief Financial Officer of Cerevel Therapeutics, Inc., a publicly traded clinical-stage biopharmaceutical company, from May 2023 until its acquisition by AbbVie Inc. for $8.7 billion in August 2024.
-Before Cerevel, she was the Chief Financial Officer of ImmunoGen, Inc. from July 2020 to March 2023, where she supported the company's first commercial launch.
-Her career also includes senior finance and investor relations roles at Alexion Pharmaceuticals, Inc. and Bioverativ Inc.
+Susan Altschuller was appointed Chief Financial Officer and Treasurer of Climb Bio, Inc. on October 1, 2025.
+She brings over two decades of strategic and financial leadership experience in the biopharmaceutical industry.
+Most recently, she served as Chief Financial Officer of Dragonfly Therapeutics, Inc., a private biotechnology company, from August 2024 to December 2024.
+Prior to that, Dr. Altschuller was the Chief Financial Officer of Cerevel Therapeutics, Inc., a publicly traded clinical-stage biopharmaceutical company, from May 2023 until its acquisition by AbbVie Inc. in August 2024.
+She also served as Chief Financial Officer of ImmunoGen, Inc. from July 2020 to March 2023, where she supported the company's first commercial launch.
+Her experience also includes roles at Alexion Pharmaceuticals, Inc., where she was Head of Enterprise Finance and Head of Investor Relations, and at Bioverativ Inc. as Head of Investor Relations.
+Dr. Altschuller began her career as a consultant with the Frankel Group.

 Perrin Wilson, PhD Chief Business Officer

-Edgar Charles was appointed Chief Medical Officer of Climb Bio on June 18, 2025, and contributes over 20 years of immunology-focused pharmaceutical development experience.
-Before joining Climb Bio, he held clinical roles of increasing responsibility at Bristol Myers Squibb (BMS) since 2015, most recently as Vice President and Senior Global Program Lead, Immunology.
+Dr. Edgar Charles was appointed Chief Medical Officer of Climb Bio in June 2025.
+He brings over 20 years of experience in immunology-focused pharmaceutical development, academic research, and clinical medicine.
+Prior to joining Climb Bio, Dr. Charles held clinical roles of increasing responsibility at Bristol Myers Squibb (BMS) since 2015, where he led the development of numerous therapeutic candidates through various clinical trial phases and FDA product approval.
+Most recently at BMS, he served as Vice President and Senior Global Program Lead, Immunology.

 Cindy J. Driscoll, MBA Senior Vice President, Finance